 And I thought I saw the bombers turning shot gun in the sky

 And they were turning into butterflies about our nation.

 Found this on Facebook Sunday, May 31, 2020.
 I did not create this poetic essay, but I modified it to make it more suited to myself.
 I found it so appropriate to me.
 It rang true.
 I shared it with my Facebook friends and thought I would place my edited version here.
 I edited it to more accurately described my unique experience with my own dogs.

 My Dogs are my personal dream.

 One day when I am very old and when I can not walk anymore, it will be in my heart as a trophy of my memories.

-I met people who taught me something and have the same spirit and I met others that I’m glad I forgot.
+I met people who taught me something and have the same spirit as I, and I met others that I’m glad I forgot.

 I got wet,

 I was afraid,

 I even hurt myself, I have been broken,